smbjorklund/media_update/doc/model.md

 phdpresspage,
 and focus area.

-The area nodes have lots of textual and media fields that's presented on the main area page.
+The area nodes have lots of textual and media fields that’s presented on the main area page.
 In addition it presents the _staff_ and other pieces of profiled content.